knative/docs/docs/eventing/getting-started.md

     END
     ```

-   Result: You created a trigger that sends all events of source `sendoff` to your event consumer named `goodbye-display`.
+   The command creates a trigger that sends all events of source `sendoff` to your event consumer named `goodbye-display`.

 3. Verify that the triggers are working correctly by running the following command: